 A new video codec has been made available for Video Streaming and Playback services to use over H.264 and H.265 or HEVC.
 This new codec is being called AV1.
-It is an open and royalty free video coding format, mainly to be used in video transmissions over the Internet.
+It is an open and royalty-free video coding format, mainly to be used in video transmissions over the Internet.
 It is made to succeed VP9 coding format.
 It is intended to be used along with OPUS in an upcoming update to WebM container format for HTML5 web video and WebRTC technologies.
 This codec promises the same quality of stream but with a dip in the size of the file.
 Also, no patent holders will be paid any money for the usage of this codec.
-Today, we will check how to enable AV1 codec natively on Windows 10.
+Today, we will check how to enable AV1 codec natively on Windows 11/10.

-Play AV1 videos on Windows 10
+How to play AV1 videos on Windows 11/10 PC

 Enabling a codec natively on Windows 10 means that the addition of the codec will enable the user to play media on apps like Groove Music and Movies & TV apps.
 This is similar to playing HEVC videos on Windows 10 Movies & TV app or playing OGG, Vorbis and Theora coded media files on Windows 10.

-As the AV1 codec is emerging, more and more software is adding a support for it.
+As the AV1 codec is emerging, more and more software is adding support for it.
 Microsoft is not much behind though.
 Microsoft has recently silently released AV1 Codec Pack for Windows 10.
 This is released on the Microsoft Store just like the Web Media Extension Codec pack and the HEVC Codec pack.

 After you install it, you will be able to play AV1 videos on Movies & TV app.
 However, if you use the Win32 version of software like the VLC Media Player, you might not need it most probably.